Ruffmantom/text-formatter-extension/README.md

 ## Acknowledgements
-- This project was inspired by my Job
+- This project was inspired by my Job and by my CodePen project [@Underscore It](https://codepen.io/ruffmantom/pen/ExpNZEx)

 ## Contact